Last Updated on July 17, 2022 by Luke Feldbrugge

-Staging a home is one of the best ways to increase the selling price of your home without making significant improvements or repairs prior to sale.
-But it is an investment, so you want to make sure you’re getting your money’s worth.
+Staging a house to sell is one of the best ways to increase the sale price of your home, so it may be worth hiring professional home stagers to impress potential buyers.
+Home staging companies cost money so it would be an investment toward receiving that extra $5,000-$10,000 on a purchase offer from a potential buyer who really wants your home.
 That means choosing a staging company that has the right services and products to match your home and your budget.
-Here’s how to find the right home stager and how to use a home staging checklist to maximize the value of your home.
+Here’s how to find talented home stagers to maximize your home value.

-The reason this is such an important distinction is because home staging is not a licensed industry.
+This is an important distinction because home stagers are not licensed professionals.
 So, anyone who thinks they have an eye for design can sell home staging services.
 But only a professional home stager will keep up with market trends and understand exactly what buyers are looking for.
-This is why you need to thoroughly vet any staging company you’re considering to make sure you get the maximum return on your investment.
+This is why you need to thoroughly vet staging companies you’re considering to make sure you get the maximum return on your investment.

-A quick search will likely show a lot of home stagers in your area.
+A quick online search will likely show a lot of home stagers in your area.
 So, sorting through them all to find the right one will take a little work and a little interrogation.
-Here are some questions to ask any prospective staging company to make sure they have the right skills and services you need:
+Here are some questions to ask any prospective home staging companies:

 - Do you stage homes full-time or is this a side business of yours?